 The school capital outlay surtax of up to 1/2 percent must be approved by referendum.
 The resolution shall include a statement that provides a brief and general description of the school capital outlay projects to be funded by the surtax.
 If applicable, the resolution must state that the district school board has been recognized by the State Board of Education as having a Florida Frugal Schools Program.
 The statement shall conform to the requirements of s.
 101.161 and shall be placed on the ballot by the governing body of the county.
+The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under Chapter 202.

-Counties levying this tax: Bay, Escambia, Flagler, Gulf, Hernando, Jackson, Leon, Manatee, Monroe, Orange, Polk, St. Lucie, Santa Rosa, and Volusia.
+Counties levying this tax: Bay, Escambia, Flagler, Gulf, Hernando, Jackson, Leon, Manatee, Marion, Monroe, Orange, Palm Beach, Polk, St. Lucie, Santa Rosa, and Volusia.